VicSwain/BootCampA/13-ORM/02-Challenge/README.md

 * The walkthrough video must show all of the technical acceptance criteria being met.

-* The walkthrough video must demonstrate how to create the schema from the MySQL shell.
+* The walkthrough video must demonstrate how to create the schema from the PostgreSQL shell.

 * The walkthrough video must demonstrate how to seed the database from the command line.